Having a kickass Pinterest profile is a crucial foundation for a Pinterest account that drives traffic to your blog.

 Now that I’ve (hopefully) convinced you that having a beautiful, polished Pinterest profile is important for success on Pinterest, let’s talk about practical application.
 What does it all like, mean?

-You can download this checklist in its full version, as well as the optional 5-Day Pinterest Makeover Challenge, by signing up below.
+You can download this checklist in its full version, as well as a 5-Day Pinterest Makeover Email Course, by signing up below.